 Geology and reserves of the Norwegian well

-Recoverable reserves are estimated at 26 billion m³ of gas and 31 million barrels of condensate.
+Recoverable reserves are estimated at 26 billion cubic metres of gas and 31 million barrels of condensate.
 The reserves make Valemon one of the biggest undeveloped gas fields in the North Sea.

 Gas and condensate field development

-In May 2010, the Valemon field was placed on fast-track development, enabling production to commence two years ahead of schedule.
-The partners had planned to carry out further development work on the field; however, this was scrapped.
+In May 2010, the Valemon field was placed on fast-track development, enabling production to begin two years ahead of schedule.
+The partners planned to carry out further development work on the field; however, this was scrapped.

-The field is to be developed using a fixed steel platform.
-Eleven production wells and two injection wells will be drilled from the unstaffed platform.
+The field is being developed using a fixed steel platform.
+Ten production wells and two injection wells will be drilled from the unstaffed platform by 2017.

 Platform and production at Statoil’s field

-The Valemon platform will consist of a steel jacket and feature separation facilities for gas, condensate and water.
+The Valemon platform consists of a steel jacket and features separation facilities for gas, condensate and water.
 In June 2012, the 160m tall steel jacket of the platform was installed at the field.

 The steel jacket weighs 9,000t and is installed at a water depth of 135m.
 It has a footprint of 45m by 45m, with its top measuring 26m by 30m.

-The platform will include an eight-storey living quarters building featuring a helideck.
-The building will accommodate 40 single bed cabins, a medical facility, a control room and other facilities.
+The platform includes an eight-storey living quarters building featuring a helideck.
+The building accommodates 40 single bed cabins, a medical facility, a control room and other facilities.

-Statoil has envisaged a basic separation and export strategy for the field.
-The hydrocarbons produced will be separated at the Valemon platform into rich gas and condensate.
+Statoil envisaged a basic separation and export strategy for the field.
+The hydrocarbons produced are separated at the Valemon platform into rich gas and condensate.

-Since the Valemon field is located close to the Kvitebjørn and Gullfaks South fields, their existing infrastructure will be used to produce the Valemon field.
+Since the Valemon field is located close to the Kvitebjørn and Gullfaks South fields, their existing infrastructure is used to produce the Valemon field.

 Exportation of gas from Valemon

-Gas produced at the Valemon field will be transported by a new 22in pipeline to the existing 22in Huldra pipeline.
-The pipeline will carry the gas to the Heimdal platform from where it is exported to the UK and the European markets.
+Gas produced at the Valemon field is transported by a new 22in pipeline to the existing 22in Huldra pipeline, which will carry the gas further to the Heimdal platform from where it is exported to the UK and the European markets.

-Natural gas liquids (NGL) and condensate produced at the field will be sent through a pipeline to the Kvitebjorn platform.
-The condensate will be stabilised and sent to the 203,000bpd Mongstad refinery near Bergen.
+Natural gas liquids (NGL) and condensate produced at the field are sent through a pipeline to the Kvitebjorn platform.
+The condensate is stabilised and sent to the 203,000bpd Mongstad refinery near Bergen.